alvinchong-sf/google-cloud-associate-cloud-engineer/notes/notes09.md

    -  Disable to public internet

 ### Cluster Version
-1. Release Channel
+1. Release Channel (Auto upgrade enabled)
     -  Rapid
+       -  Several weeks after upstream open source GA
-    -  Regular
+    -  Regular (Default)
+       -  2 to 3 months after releasing in Rapid
     -  Stable
+       -  2 to 3 months after releasing in Regular
+    -  Speicifc Version
+       -  Use a specific supported version of Kubernetes for a given workload.

 ### Cluster upgrades
 -  Control plane and nodes do not always run the same version at all times